mat-docs/mtap-docs/IdentityService/2019.1/docs/Installation.md

 ## Run with Docker

 Identity service is shipped as a docker image.
-For detailed instruction steps, please visit the [docker image hosted on bintray](https://bintray.com/beta/#/mclarenappliedtechnologies/mtap/identity-service?tab=readme).
+For detailed instruction steps, please visit the [docker image hosted on bintray](https://bintray.com/beta/#/mclarenappliedtechnologies/mtap/identity-service?tab=readme) (requires login to bintray).

 ## .NET Core runtime dependency